Your builder must give you a copy of the Domestic Building Consumer Guide before you sign a major domestic building contract.

 - are a registered builder who builds, extends or renovates a home on your property.

-For information on your role and responsibilities as an owner builder, view our:
+For information on your role and responsibilities as an owner builder, view:

 If things go wrong